ENGLISH - WRITING

 SPaG exercises and animations for KS1 and KS2

-A handwriting website used across school
+A handwriting website used across KS1 and KS2

-Access your weekly spelling assignments here.
+Access weekly spelling assignments here